thaninacbn/Liver_ST/doc/Statdesc.md

 A function that looks for genes that are highly correlated with mouse Hemoglobin genes.
 It is useful in case of blood contamination in certain samples in order to remove genes that are highly correlated with Hemoglobins.
 The genes that are identified should be checked in a database such as GTEx Portal for _Whole Blood_ expression.

 **Arguments :**
-`sample`: a Seurat Object
+- `sample`: a Seurat Object
-`samp_num`: string, the name of the sample, usually a numeric identifier (e.g. "1353") `expr`: threshold for Hb expression (this value depends on the default assay for Seurat Object). used to filter the high-hb expressing spots
+- `samp_num`: string, the name of the sample, usually a numeric identifier (e.g. "1353")
+- `expr`: threshold for Hb expression (this value depends on the default assay for Seurat Object). used to filter the high-hb expressing spots
-`corr`: correlation threshold, default: 0.40.
+- `corr`: correlation threshold, default: 0.40.
 The threshold should be adapted in case known hb-correlated genes are not captured

 **Returns:**
-`corr_genes`:a list.
+- `corr_genes`:a list.
-Contains: `Correlations` : list of dataframes of gene correlations for each hemoglobin gene. `Top_genes`: list of dataframes containing genes that are above the correlation threshold for each hemoglobin gene.
+Contains:--  `Correlations` : list of dataframes of gene correlations for each hemoglobin gene.
+--  `Top_genes`: list of dataframes containing genes that are above the correlation threshold for each hemoglobin gene.

 ### DescriptiveStatsPlots